Projects

 Joseph de Malmanche’s plaque.

-Memorial Entrance to honor the early settlers is underway and looks fabulous.
+The Memorial Entrance at the Catholic Cemetery to honor the early settlers is now finished and looks fabulous.
 Many years of hard work have come together working with the council and fundraising.
-Watch this space for updated photos or check it out for yourself next time you are in Akaroa.
+We held the official opening on 25th November 2023.

 Cemetery Walkway

-Due to the lack of burial space, we have worked hard to clear the spare overgrown land to increase the capacity of the Akaroa Cemetery.
-We are awaiting the land scanning results to seek approval for the extension of burial space.
+Due to the lack of burial space, we have worked hard with the Akaroa Cemeteries Group to clear the spare overgrown land to increase the capacity of the Akaroa Cemetery.
+This has now been council-approved and design and work is underway for the development.

 Heritage Park Project